 Jamie Westover sat in stunned silence, reading, but not really absorbing, the email on his screen.
 How was it possible that this could be considered?
 Or actually happen?
-And, worst of all, as a company sanctioned outcome?
+And, worst of all, sanctioned as a company-approved outcome?

 At the same time, but in another part of the continent, Billy Anton was still fuming about the same thing, but for him this was personal.
-Just a few days ago, Billy had been let go from Wallender’s after years of service at only a few years shy of a full pension.
-He was angry, angry enough to have just yesterday done something that for most of his career, he would have considered downright disloyal.
+Just a few days ago, Billy had been let go from Wallender’s after years of service and just shy of a full pension.
+He was angry, angry enough to have done something that for most of his career, he would have considered downright disloyal.
 With profound regret and seething disappointment, Billy methodically documented his recent dismissal on Facebook for all the world to see, not to mention everyone in the many communities where Wallender’s operated.

-Wallender’s was losing its way, and Jamie knew it.
+Jamie knew it too.
 The business was challenged, to be sure, as new competitors threatened their retail and wholesale market positions.
 But the malaise was deeper than that.
-For nearly 50 years, Wallender’s had been rooted in a simple belief system, embodied in (or more appropriately, by) the founder, who simply lived out a clear, and deeply held consistency of action and belief system that had become the basis of the company culture.
+For nearly 50 years, Wallender’s had been rooted in a simple belief system, embodied by (or more appropriately, in) its founder.
+Alex Wallender had simply lived out a clear and deeply held consistency of action and belief system that had become the basis of the company culture.
 Since Mr. Wallender’s death, a number of “professional” CEOs had tried to document and codify the ineffable culture that the founder had fostered, but it never took.
 Jamie knew the words of the founder were still present, even repeated, but there was no life to them anymore.
+Wallender’s was losing its way.

 Personally, Alec thought it was time for real change and the sooner the better.
-So if a few Billys got letters of termination so what?
+So what if a few Billys got letters of termination?
 Wallender’s didn’t owe him a job.
 And it wasn’t like he was volunteering anyway.
 It was nothing personal, just business.
 Or, on reflection, it may have extended a little bit beyond “just business”.
 His follow up call with Billy after the dismissal had rattled him a bit.
-He had expected all the bluster about discrimination and loyalty, but he wasn’t sure what Billy meant by “in violation of company culture?”
-His HR representative hadn’t even mentioned the subject of the cultural impact when they were discussing the terminations.
+He had expected all the bluster about age discrimination and disloyalty, but he wasn’t sure what Billy meant by “in violation of company culture?”
+Alec recalled that his HR representative hadn’t even mentioned the subject of the cultural impact when they were discussing the terminations.

-Doing this the right way wouldn’t have cost much—even on a company-wide basis.
-It was time to send his colleagues a wake-up call.
+Going about this whole personnel issue the right way wouldn’t have cost much—even on a company-wide basis.
+Jamie knew it was time to send his colleagues a wake-up call.
 If Wallender’s was going to act on its stated cultural intentions, then it was up to people—people like him—to do so.